Jon Hol: Rifle associations and the military

 Hol eventually came to believe that King Oscar II and his supporters, if opposed by the Norwegian Parliament, would usurp political power with the help of the Norwegian Army.
 Hol based this view on two speeches given by Oscar in 1882, one of them at the closing of the parliamentary session that year and hence before the 1882 general election.
 Harald Nicolai Storm Wergeland, the Commander at Akershus Fortress, located nearby the Norwegian Parliament, was known as a staunch conservative.
 In 1880, he had called for Parliament to increase the military contingent in the city.
 The Chief of Police supported this request; in a letter to the Ministry of Justice and the Police he stated that there was a need for preparedness regarding the political situation, as a possible pretext for "disturbances and demonstrations".
 Otto Nyquist, a personal friend of the King, was instated in 1882 as commander of the battalion stationed in Kristiania.
 In late 1883, Oscar suggested that the storage of bolts of rifles in depots around the country be disconnected, to prevent a situation in which uprising peasantry turned the Army's own weapons against them.
-Secret talks on a coup d'état supported by the military were held between Oscar and Christian Selmer at the Scanian castle Sofiero in 1883, and the newspaper Morgenbladet publicly supported such a solution.
+Secret talks on a coup d'état supported by the military were held between Oscar and Christian Selmer at the Scanian castle Sofiero Palace in 1883, and the newspaper Morgenbladet publicly supported such a solution.

 One of the means to counter this development, was the formation of semi-military forces.
 All over the country, local rifle associations had sprung up.
 The first rifle association—Centralforeningen for Udbredelse af Legemsøvelser og Vaabenbrug of 1861—was politically conservative, but a great number of the newer associations, especially in rural districts, supported the political liberals and radicals.
 They exercised as regular troops, but did not commit acts of political violence.
 Rather, a latent purpose was to deter a possible conflict.
 If conservative Commanders of the Army were to use force to subdue the parliamentary process, it was clear that rifle associations, too, could march upon Kristiania, possibly aided by "rogue" commanders such as Albert Jacobsen.
 Hol supported the liberal rifle associations, and helped found Kristiania Folkevæbningssamlag in his city.
 He also chaired Nordre Skytterlag, a local rifle association based in Nordre Aker.
 Apart from organizational work, he wrote several articles on the issue.
 In Samfundet he wrote that a "coup d'etat or attempt thereof" would lead to a popular uprising, where "real Norwegians", "soldier or non-soldier" alike would encircle the Parliament Building with "thousands of bayonets" to "await" and the political processes and guard the Constitution.

 This activism was not compatible with his professional career, as he was a municipal employee.
 In this situation, Hol chose to formally leave the radical organizations, resigning as a member of the board of Kristiania Arbeidersamfund and Kristiania Folkevæbningssamlag.
 He thereby retained his job.
 However, in early 1884 he was fired by the municipality.